Arjunkrishna-90/alpha-github/README.md

 # alpha-github
-this repo will be used for running simple project
+this repo will be used for running simple project new